junxit/us-congress-bills-111/metadata.md

 - 2010-12-06 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Harkin with an amendment in the nature of a substitute.
 Without written report.
 - 2010-12-06 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Harkin with an amendment in the nature of a substitute.
 Without written report.
 - 2010-12-06 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 673.
+- 2010-12-07 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S8601-8602; text as passed Senate: CR S8602)
+- 2010-12-07 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S8601-8602; text as passed Senate: CR S8602)